 The Oxford University Language Centre is the University’s central hub for language learning.
 The centre offers courses specifically for non-native English speakers to help them improve their academic English in preparation for studying here.

 Oxford online pre-sessional English course

-The University offers an online pre-sessional English course which is open to all international students preparing for graduate study at Oxford.
-You can use the English language pre-sessional Course to meet your English language condition provided you have an English language test result within the past two years, which is no more than 0.5 IELTS points lower than the minimum overall score, and no more than 1 IELTS point lower than the minimum overall score in any of the four components (reading, writing, speaking, listening), as per the Standard or Higher level, as required for your academic course (further information about equivalencies for other tests can be found in this Application Guide).
-Dates and costs for the 2022 course will be published in due course.
+The University offers an online pre-sessional English course which is open to international students preparing for graduate study at Oxford.
+You may use the English language pre-sessional Course to meet your English language condition provided you have an English language test result within the past two years.
+This must be no more than 0.5 IELTS points lower than the minimum overall score, and no more than 1 IELTS point lower than the minimum overall score in any of the four components (reading, writing, speaking, listening), as per the Standard or Higher level either of which will be required for your academic course (further information about equivalencies for other tests can be found in this Application Guide).
+Please contact your academic department in the first instance.
 Further details about the pre-sessional English course are available on the Language Centre's website.